stvloza/se_project_aroundtheus/README.md

 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Submit a pull request

-Please ensure that your code adheres to the project's coding standards and guidelines.
+Please ensure that your code adheres to the project's coding standards and guidelines

 ## License